exelearning/exeviewer/README.md

 ### How it works

 1. **Service Worker** (`sw.js`): Handles two functions:
-   - Caches the application shell for offline use
+   - Caches the application shell for offline use.
-   - Intercepts requests to `/viewer/*` and serves extracted ZIP content from memory
+   - Intercepts requests to `/viewer/*` and serves extracted ZIP content from memory.

 2. **ZIP processing** (`js/app.js`): Uses JSZip to extract content in memory.
 Files are sent to the Service Worker as base64-encoded strings.